Thinking like Apple’s recycling robots: Toward the activation of responsibility in a postenvironmentalist world

-What all the e-waste workers (including the robots) and these competing recycling operations have in common is that they require physical stamina, strength, dexterity and skills in order to identify value (Stowell and Warren, 2018).
+All the e-waste workers (including the robots) and these competing recycling operations have in common that they require physical stamina, strength, dexterity and skills to identify value (Stowell and Warren, 2018).
 Reconsidering public discourses around recycling and their effects on recycling programmes, Pickren (2014: 33) argues that ‘given the complexity of global commodity networks like those used for electronics, these governing narratives rely on abstractions that oversimplify and rework the fetish of what e-waste is, where it goes, and how it should be managed’.
 For us, Daisy shines a spotlight on the vulnerabilities, fragility and inequalities of waste work.
 All in all, it is important to acknowledge that multiple actors claim to do a good job while handling the e-waste, both in the global north and south, and not just in Cupertino.

 Hegemony of shredding